 The practice had comprehensive governance arrangements in place such as various policies and procedures for monitoring and improving the services provided for patients.
 For example, there was a recruitment policy, safety policy and an infection control policy.
-Staff we spoke with were aware of their roles and responsibilities within the practice.
+The policies and procedures we accessible to all staff.
+Staff were aware of their roles and responsibilities within the practice.